tylerneylon/math/thought1/thought1.md

 think.
 This is probably a line of thought worthy of its own article, but I wanted to include an overview here to add some fun context.

-The framework is this: Humans have goals, and mental building blocks of actions they can take to help achieve those goals.
-Effective truths are these building blocks, and the way we put them together is like an algorithm built from subroutines.
+The framework is this: Humans have both goals and mental building blocks of actions.
+A sequence of these building block actions can help achieve those goals.
+Effective truths are these building blocks.
+We put them together the way an algorithm built is from subroutines.
 Put another way, if we're thinking about a plan of action, then we can see effective truths as if-then clauses, and a chain of them as a kind of logical argument (albeit non-boolean since we have shades of truth) which begins with the state of the world as it is now, and ends with the state of the world as we'd like it to be.

+*Communication* deserves special attention as a particular kind of building block action.
-Communication is such a critical aspect of thought and action today that it deserves special attention.
-When we express an idea to another person, we're trying to do something useful for both of us by working within a framework where we each have goals. *Statements* are meaningful in that they are effective by distinguishing among multiple possible states of the world.
-In other words, they answer a question, and their meaning only truly makes sense in the context of both the goal and the question they imply.
+When we communicate or express an idea to another person, we're trying to do something useful for both of us by working within a framework where we each have goals. *Statements* are meaningful in that they are effective by distinguishing among multiple possible states of the world.
+In other words, they answer a question, and their meaning only truly makes sense in the context of both the *goal* and the *question* they imply.

-Although I've been very brief in this section, you can begin to see how these ideas might become part of a model for machine intelligence.
+Although I've been very brief in this section, you can begin to see how these ideas might become part of a model for both humand and machine intelligence.

 # A bigger picture